turnermike/foundation-6-webpack-bootstrap/README.md

 ## Create Project
 These are one time run commands.
 Only needed after cloning a repo or starting from scratch.
 ```
-npm init                         // if package.json does not already exist
 npm install                      // install dependencies
 ```